AvaKim/CodeAndVisual/README.md

-A mini WebGL game made in Unity as part of CodeAndVisual Challenge
+A simple  Bin Collection game built in Unity, for technical challenge at CodeAndVisual

 <h1># CodeAndVisual Mini Game Challenge</h1>